-NOCN (previously the National Open College Network) is a leading awarding organisation that has been creating opportunities for students and learners for 35 years.
+NOCN (previously the National Open College Network) is a leading awarding organisation that has been creating opportunities for students and learners for nearly 30 years.
 The NOCN brand is trusted and recognised by learners, training providers, colleges and employers.
 NOCN is the organisation preserving the heritage of the Open College Network (OCN).

 NOCN works with a wide range of organisations, to provide qualifications including vocational skills, employability training, productivity improvement, traineeships and apprenticeships.
 With our expertise and unique approach we’re in the best position to help employers and training providers bridge skills gaps and develop qualifications that meet the needs of industry and learners alike.

 We’re proud to be the very first awarding organisation to be given the 'Leader in Diversity' award by the National Centre for Diversity, a leader in promoting equality for all in the UK.
 We’re also recognised by Ofqual, CCEA and the Welsh Government.

 NOCN manages the majority of its UK business from its head office in Sheffield, but it also has regional offices in Birmingham, Bristol, London and Warrington.
 In addition we also have an office in New Delhi, India.
 We work with our partners ONE Awards, Agored Cymru and OCN Northern Ireland, and a number of international partners in Europe, Asia and Africa.